jmayfield74/spiner/example-systems/insight-weaver-docs.md

 # Insight Weaver: Collaborative Reasoning Explorer

 **Generated:** March 01, 2025
 **Purpose:** Insight Weaver is your tool for diving deep into questions—unraveling why things happen, connecting ideas across domains, and guessing what you’ll wonder next.
-It’s built to explore concepts and trends up to March 01, 2025, blending cause-and-effect reasoning with big-picture connections to spark fresh insights.
+It’s built to explore concepts and trends, blending cause-and-effect reasoning with big-picture connections to spark fresh insights.

 Think of it as a curious sidekick: ask it something, and it’ll dig into the roots, link it to related vibes, and tee up your next thought—all in a clear, conversational way.